 For some children this is the first opportunity they have ever had to be fitted with any device, and it greatly assists their mobility and earlier participation in their new communities.
 There is no other service in NSW that offers this speedy and innovative solution.

-Northcott Innovation was able to create multilingual videos (Watch them here) to assist parents with the ongoing care of these devices.
+Multilingual videos have also been created (Watch them here) to support parents and carers.
 This is best practice when dealing with families from culturally and linguistically diverse backgrounds, and supports the parents in caring for their children.

-Northcott Innovation is collaborating with NSW Refugee Health, creating 3d AFOs (ankle foot orthotics) for children with disability who have recently come to Australia as a refugee.
+Northcott Innovation is collaborating with NSW Refugee Health, Northcott and AbilityMade, creating 3D Printed AFOs (Ankle Foot Orthoses) for children with disability who have recently come to Australia as a refugee.